AbrarKKK/webform_checkboxes_table/README.md

 # Webform Checkboxes Table

-Webform checkboxes table (grid) component for Drupal 8 Webform module.
+Webform checkboxes/radios table (grid) component for Drupal 8/9 Webform module.

 The idea is to display checkboxes field in a grid (similar to Likert field but supports multiple values).